Monika Navickienė: Controversies

-In 2022, Navickienė had initiated a bill, which was already approved of by the Seimas, that would reduce maternity leave payments.
+In 2022, Navickienė initiated a bill, which was already approved by the Seimas, that would reduce maternity leave payments.
 Since August 1, 2022, women who will decide to raise a newborn child at home for no longer than 18 months, will receive a payment size of 60% of their salary while women staying on maternity leave for 24 months will get a payment size of 45% of their salary the first year and only 25% in the second year.